felixbuchholz/dataviz-thesis-class/writing/synopsis.md

 ### NOTES

 _Keep in mind on the data site of the project to work with APIs, or a backend to not work by hand on the data._

+#### Collect titles here

+1. Universal Basic Income.
+(Finally) A Topic of our Time? – Is probably putting a too much emphasis on the historic comparison